ahrm/sioyek-documentation/docs/source/configuration.rst

-   command        k             (command is executed when k is pressed) command        <C-k>         (command is executed when k is pressed while holding control) command        <S-k>         (command is executed when k is pressed while holding shift) command        <A-k>         (command is executed when k is pressed while holding alt) command        <S-+>         (command is executed when = is pressed while holding shift.
-                                 Note that <S-=> would not work because of a bug in the command system so when prefixing non-ascii keys with shift, you have to specify the shift modified key in addition to the shift modifier) command        <C-S-k>       (command is executed when k is pressed while holding control and shift) command        gg            (command is executed when g is pressed twice) command        gt            (command is executed when g is pressed and then t is pressed) command        g<C-n><S-d>t  (command is executed when g is pressed and then n is pressed while holding\
+   command        k             (command is executed when k is pressed) command        <C-k>         (command is executed when k is pressed while holding control) command        K             (command is executed when K is entered, which is shift+k) command        <A-k>         (command is executed when k is pressed while holding alt) command        +             (command is executed when = is pressed while holding shift) command        <C-S-k>       (command is executed when k is pressed while holding control and shift) command        gg            (command is executed when g is pressed twice) command        gt            (command is executed when g is pressed and then t is pressed) command        g<C-n>Dt      (command is executed when g is pressed and then n is pressed while holding\
                                  control and then d is pressed while holding shift and then t is pressed)

+                                 you can execute multiple commands using the following syntax: command1;command2;command3        <keybinding>

 Prefrences in :code:`prefs.config` file